wireservice/agate/docs/cookbook/excel.rst

 Emulating Excel
 ===============

-One of journalism's most powerful assets is that instead of a wimpy "formula" language, you have the entire Python language at your disposal.
+One of agate's most powerful assets is that instead of a wimpy "formula" language, you have the entire Python language at your disposal.
 Here are examples of how to translate a few common Excel operations.

 Simple formulas
 ===============